OWNER & RESIDENT A-Z

 We also all have ‘sliders’ – these are single panes of glass in frames, three of which in each window can be removed for cleaning, one is fixed.
 The problem with these is that over time the weather-stripping around each slider will deteriorate and will not be effective – you will get draughts.

 The wheels can also fail and make it hard to actually slide the windows.
-It is possible to have the weather-stripping and wheels replaced but, apparently, the style of weather-stripping used in our original sliders is no longer available and most window companies recommend replacing the whole of the slider (both glass and frame).
-This is a very simple and comparatively cheap thing to do, also from inside your Unit.
+It is possible to have the weather-stripping and wheels replaced but, apparently, the style of weather-stripping used in our original sliders is no longer available and some window companies recommend replacing the whole of the slider (both glass and frame).
+Both procedures are very simple and comparatively cheap things to do, also from inside your Unit.
 Owners who have done this report considerable savings in Hydro costs.
+A couple of owners have replaced the single glass in the sliders with sealed panes, this probably increases the thermal efficiency but is more expensive.

 Many owners at New Town of York have changed both sealed panes and sliders.
 The Corporation had the caulking between the frames and the external brickwork replaced a few years ago.
 The frames are described as "aluminum windows with steel reinforcement and vinyl stops' and, to date, nobody has tried to replace them.